4 June, 2020

 Before we find the solutions to those problems, let’s see how we get there.
 Because you have never had a demand for great computing power, you decided on economical hosting.
 However, is this really the most cost-effective option?
 The app was probably fine at the beginning but then the avalanche of problems appeared: non-stop errors, app slows down and crashes.
 And then the tech guys say: “It’s the server”.

 And it probably is the server… ‘s bad configuration.
 Usually, the app’s preview is built on a test environment and then moved into production.
 However, both of those environments have to be perfectly identical, and bummer – both are configured MANUALLY.
 One little slip up can start a disastrous snowball effect of bugs and errors.
 And then the voices say: “Maybe a larger server?”.
-Guess what – mute those voices!
+Guess what – that’s bad consulting, mute those voices immediately!

 Nowadays servers are much more than computing power and a bigger server won’t solve your problems.
 You need a modern solution able to develop further in the future.

-In order to do that, digital transformation that will include software consulting with developers and DevOps specialists is necessary.
+In order to do that, software consulting with development and DevOps teams is necessary.
 This also corresponds to the second scenario.
 You are able to optimize the app’s server infrastructure in a way that more resources will be added automatically when the traffic suddenly surges and fewer resources will be engaged when the peak ends.
 That means no wasting money on resources when you don’t need them.
+Simple, yet brilliant solutions!

 Clouds were created to solve not only issues with scaling but also staging environments (aforementioned testing playground and production site can be literally copied with ctrl-c, ctrl-v).
 With all other requirements, modern applications need single sign-on authorisation, API Gateway, load balancers, CDN, file storage, system backups, Continuous Integration, search engine (like Elasticsearch), logs, metrics, and much more.